 Working out solely to lose weight can be discouraging.
 A large percentage of weight loss depends on how many daily calories you consume.

-“Even so, results don’t happen quickly, yet you’ll get so many other benefits that don’t show up as weight loss," says Holland.
+“Even so, results don’t happen quickly, yet you’ll get so many other benefits that don’t show up as weight loss," said Holland.
 "You’ll sleep better, have more energy and feel sharper at work.”

 When combined with lifestyle and dietary changes (e.g. cutting back on fast food), give yourself at least three months of regular workouts before you look for substantial results.